No Pens Day Wednesday

 You'll find lesson plans, activity ideas, homework, information for parents, information for staff, assembly ideas and much much more available across early years settings, primary, secondary and special schools.
 Register here to access everything for free!

-- Over 20% of respondents they had identified pupils who were struggling with spoken language that they'd not known about before
+- 25% of respondents they had identified pupils who were struggling with spoken language that they'd not known about before

 * We are asking schools to register their details so we can track how many schools take part.
 You will only hear from us in the future if you select this option on the registration form.